-It was not a requirement that any one be presented to the queen before dancing at Almack's or being considered "out."
-Some of the patronesses felt they were more exclusive than court.
-A girl could have any number of seasons before being presented.
+Despite what Regency authors often write in their novels, it was not a requirement that any one be presented to the queen before dancing at Almack's or being considered "out."
+Some of the patronesses of Almack's felt they were more exclusive than court, giving and denying permission almost at whim only young ladies of spotless character and connections.
+A girl could have any number of seasons before being presented to the queen.
 Some never were presented until after they married.
-Of course, not attending on a drawing room sort of made people wonder if the family had money problems.
-Those ugly gowns which made a lady's figure look as terrible as possible, were expensive and couldn't be worn anywhere else!
+Of course, not attending a drawing room could imply that if the family had money problems; those gowns combining the feathers and hoop skirts of the Georgian era with the high waists of the Regency era thereby making a lady's figure look as terrible as possible were expensive and couldn't be worn anywhere else!

-Only the daughters of peers would have been presented at Court before making their debut to the ton.
-As far as I know, they would all have been presented at the same time, when the queen held her drawing room for that specific purpose.
+Only the daughters of peers would have been presented at Court when the queen held her "drawing room" for that specific purpose.
 There's a great book about this topic, "GILDED BUTTERFLIES: The rise and fall of the London season" by Philippa Pullar.
-By the way, the term debutante is a Victorian term, so it was never used during the actual Regency period.
+By the way, the term debutante is Victorian, so it was never used during the Regency period.

 The girls could attend social gatherings before being presented.
 When a young lady was about the right age, normally about 17 or 18, her mother sent in a notice to the Chamberlain that she wished to present her daughter at the next “drawing room.”
 The chamberlain sent her the date and a list of requirements as for dress and number of feathers.

 In Gilded Butterflies, Pullar says that court required feathers as soon as society decided they didn't want them any more.
 The girl went with her mother on the proper day.
 The queen kissed the daughters of the peers.
 She often spoke to them as well.
 All brides of peers and men who attended court had to be presented as well, even if they had been presented before marriage.
 Also the wives of the diplomatic corps were presented.